Associated Students of the University of Oregon

 ASUO's Executive Branch

-The ASUO Executive Branch consists of the ASUO Student Body President, the Student Body Vice President, and up to 24 appointed students who serve as Executive Cabinet Members.
+The ASUO Executive Branch consists of the ASUO Student Body President, the Student Body Vice President, and approximately thirty appointed students who serve as Executive Cabinet Members.
 The President is elected during the association's campus wide election in the spring, and all members of the Executive Branch serve one-year terms.

 Executive Cabinet Members work with the ASUO President to identify issues and endeavors of importance to UO students, and take steps to positively impact the student experience by engaging on these issues in order to make change.
 The Executive welcomes all students to bring their ideas for campus improvement to the ASUO President, who can be reached at email@example.com.

 In addition to coordinating campaigns, the executive approves, oversees, and works alongside more than 200 student organizations which are recognized by ASUO.
-Any students who wish to form a student organization and seek recognition should reach out to the Programs Coordinator at email@example.com.
+Any students who wish to form a student organization and seek recognition should reach out to the Programs Coordinator at firstname.lastname@example.org.
 Finally, the executive coordinates all appointments on behalf of ASUO, to University-wide committees, task forces, and work groups.
-Students interested in serving the university by participating on a committee should contact the Chief of Staff at firstname.lastname@example.org.
+Students interested in serving on a university-wide committee or task force should contact ASUO at email@example.com.

 ASUO's Legislative Branch: Student Senate and Finance Committees